gasduster99/sppComp/try1/try1_2.md

 quarters within the year), fishing technique (trawl, hook and line, gillnet, fish pot, or other minor categories), and if the fish are landed alive or dead.
-Each combination of market category, location, time, fishing technique, and alive–dead comprise a stratum, and the many categories result in a very large number of potential strata.
+Each combination of market category, location, time, fishing technique, and alive/dead comprise a stratum, and the many categories result in a very large number of potential strata.
 Annually, ~1500 strata have landings reported.
 -->

 ## Data
-As outlined in Sen (1984, 1986) the data collection protocol for the species composition port sampling data, held within the CALCOM database, are the result of a design based cluster sampling proceedure across the many strata of California's commercial fisheries.
+As outlined in Sen (1984, 1986) the data collection protocol for the species composition port sampling data, held within the CALCOM database, are the result of a design based cluster sampling procedure across the many strata of California's commercial fisheries.
 Each sample is intended to be composed of two fifty pound clusters selected at random from a stratum.
 Although port samplers do their best to follow protocol, in reality the port sampling